sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 Please click OK on the pop-up and restart your computer if you are unsure should you do so or not.

-4) Once the driver is installed, attach your Xperia 10 II to your Mac.
-(Note: the phone must be in "Recovery Mode" before attaching the cable, see this [chapter](#forcing-xperia-10-ii-or-xperia-10-iii-to-the-recovery-mode))
+4) Once the driver is installed, attach your Xperia 10 II to your Mac with a data-enabled USB cable.
+Note: The phone must be in the Recovery Mode before attaching the cable, see [this chapter](#setting-up-the-recovery-mode-on-the-phone).

 5) Next, you need to locate the Terminal application.
 To do so:
 * Open Finder